Krakow Tours

 In this excursion you will learn about mining techniques that have been maintained since the Middle Ages until today and you will also see extraordinary statues made with salt in the likeness of important personalities.
 You will walk through a network of tunnels built 135 meters above the surface, which creates a beneficial microclimate for people with asthma and respiratory problems.

-The Wieliczka Salt Mine Tour is available in English, German, Italian, French, Spanish and German.
+The tour to the Wieliczka Salt Mines is available in English, German, Italian, French and Spanish.
 The price includes round-trip transportation from the center of Krakow, entrance to the mines and the services of a specialized guide.
 It will take you about four hours to complete the entire tour.
-In this guide about Wieliczka Salt Mine Day Trips from Krakow you have all the information you need to organize your visit.
+In this guide about Wieliczka Salt Mine Day Trips from Krakow all the information you need to organize your visit.

 If you like scenery, I recommend this day trip to Pieskowa Skala Castle and Czestochowa from Krakow to see the famous Black Madonna, Poland's most revered relic.
-This virgin is located in the pilgrimage site of Czestochowa, but on the way you will pass through places like the route of the eagles' nests or the castle of Pieskowa Skala.
+The Black Madonna is located at the pilgrimage site of Czestochowa, but along the way you will pass through sites such as the Eagles' Nest Route or the Pieskowa Skala Castle.

 This guided tour gives you the chance to discover another side of Poland that would be difficult to access by limiting your visit to the city of Krakow.
 It is available in English, Spanish and Italian and costs 75 euros including transfer and guide services.

 If you want to take a trip to the mountains, you can make an excursion to the town of Zakopane, located two hours drive from Krakow.
-Among other things, there you will find the Tatra Mountains, a UNESCO World Heritage Site and a natural border between Poland and Slovakia.
+Among other things, there you will find the Tatra Mountains, a UNESCO heritage site and a natural border between Poland and Slovakia.

 The destination is ideal for a walk in the summer months (the low temperatures of winter could make it very hard and even dangerous at this time) and then admire the simple and cozy architecture of the place.